syncfusion-content/install-docs/Common/Essential-Studio/Overview.md

 Essential Studio<sup style="font-size:70%">&reg;</sup> User Guide
 {:.caption}

 Syncfusion<sup style="font-size:70%">&reg;</sup> Essential Studio<sup style="font-size:70%">&reg;</sup> is a complete suite with 1,800+ UI components and frameworks that can be used for all your desktop, web, and mobile application development needs.
-Essential Studio<sup style="font-size:70%">&reg;</sup> consists of .NET libraries and UI controls that provide complete support for building modern Windows Forms, WPF, UWP, ASP.NET MVC, ASP.NET Core, Blazor, JavaScript, Angular, React, Vue, Flutter, WinUI, .NET MAUI and Xamarin applications.
+Essential Studio<sup style="font-size:70%">&reg;</sup> consists of .NET libraries and UI controls that provide complete support for building modern Windows Forms, WPF, UWP, ASP.NET MVC, ASP.NET Core, Blazor, JavaScript, Angular, React, Vue,  WinUI, .NET MAUI and Xamarin applications.
 The packages can be used in any .NET environment including C#, VB.NET, and managed C++.

 The platforms supported by Syncfusion<sup style="font-size:70%">&reg;</sup> Essential Studio<sup style="font-size:70%">&reg;</sup> are listed below.